1860-1865: Missouri during and after the Civil War

 Want to learn more?
 View a letter from 1859 written to enslaved parents from their enslaved son.
 View the digitized letters and transcriptions at the Missouri State Historical Society here.

 Archer Alexander lived in Missouri during the Civil War.
-His story represents the risks many enslaved men and women took, especially in border states, to aid the Union and fight for freedom.
+His story (reprinted below) represents the risks many enslaved men and women took, especially in border states, to aid the Union and fight for freedom.

 Archer Alexander, circa 1870.